alan-turing-institute/open-research-community-management/README.md

 If you would like to collaborate or connect your project with our work, please contact [Malvika Sharan](mailto:msharan@turing.ac.uk).

-## Guiding Principles

-- Maintain respect, empathy and integrity within the team.
-- Actively identify opportunities for collaboration and practising open research principles.
-- Prioritise diversity, equity and inclusion in all our work.
-- Contribute to the ongoing professional development of team members to maximise their contribution to the team's work, their careers, and open research at large.
-- Provide access to resources that empower and enable each other to discover, display and directly use their knowledge and skills.
-- Create a safe and non-judgemental environment to admit errors and draw learnings from our mistakes.
-- Collaborate with individuals and institutions beyond the team that expand and extend our mission for open research and community building.
-- Be willing to work through conflicts to resolution.

-## License and code of conduct
+## License

 All content in this repository is [openly licensed](./LICENSE.md) with a CC BY 4.0, which means you're free to use the materials and remix them so long as you ***credit the source***.
 More on CC BY 4.0 license can be found at [Creative Commons](https://creativecommons.org/licenses/by/4.0/).

+## Acknowledgement

-The project management of this repository is partially derived from "[Whitaker Lab Project Management](https://github.com/WhitakerLab/WhitakerLabProjectManagement)" by Dr Kirstie Whitaker and the Whitaker Lab reporsitory used under CC BY 4.0.
+Our project management documentation and processes are partially derived from "[Whitaker Lab Project Management](https://github.com/WhitakerLab/WhitakerLabProjectManagement)" by Dr Kirstie Whitaker and the Whitaker Lab repository used under CC BY 4.0.

-Our [code of conduct](./CODE_OF_CONDUCT.md) applies to all activities, documents and communication platforms used by the Open Research Community Building team and related work.
-Please familiarise yourself with the [code of conduct](./CODE_OF_CONDUCT.md), enforcement procedure and help us create a welcoming and safe space for everyone who contributes to the team and this project repository.

-The Turing members should also check the [Governance](https://www.turing.ac.uk/about-us/governance) to understand the organisation's structure and policies that apply to them.